 It’s a rare post when any politics touch this blog but this is about a relation of mine so I’ll make an exception.
-Watching news programmes in 1984 about the miner’s strike brought politics to my attention.
-The Battle of Orgreave was civil war.
+Watching news programs in 1984 about the miner’s strike brought politics to my attention.
+The Battle of Orgreave ?
 I knew whose side I was on.
-Nowadays it’s TV repeats of Yes Minister, The Thick of It and American show Veep – all I need to know about that game.

 As I write two Tory clowns argue, the LibDem’s are having a 6th form t-shirt protest and Labour are stuck in the middle.
 All look’s a bit ‘schoolyard’ really.
 But this post is a story about a young politician and ask’s, would he have got anywhere near the House of Commons today ?